ben-razor/crypto-funk-app-doc/README.md

     mapping (uint => address) public punkIndexToAddress;
 ```

-The first step was to remove the Crypto Punk has and allow a hash to provided when the contract is deployed, along with the number of images (totalSupply) it contains:
+The first step was to remove the Crypto Punk hash and allow a hash to provided when the contract is deployed, along with the number of images (totalSupply) the source image contains:

 ```solidity
 contract CryptoFunkMarket {